water1207/TideSwapV2-core/README.md

 ![math2](./img/math2.png)

 ![math3](./img/math3.png)
-### Tips: If the images fail to load successfully, try using VPN to access.
+### Tips: If the images fail to load, try using VPN to access.